 - Organizations that represent patients believe this law will result in endangering some patients who exercise their right to vote in person.
 An individual with sickle cell disease, for example, could be thrown into a painful crisis due to temperature changes or other physical stress related to standing in line to cast a vote.
-People who are immunosuppressed such as transplant patients, or those living with chronic and immunocompromised conditions such as diabetes, heart disease, kidney disease, and cancer also may not have the physical stamina or ability to wait in line, be in public areas with others who compromise their immune systems, or may need opportunities to take medication. - Organizations that represent health professionals, individuals with atypical or demanding schedules, and individuals who are hourly employees believe this law will affect their members' ability to vote in person. - Organizations that represent people with disabilities believe this law will impact safe and barriers for communities who rely on absentee voting.
+People who are immunosuppressed such as transplant patients, or those living with chronic and immunocompromised conditions such as diabetes, heart disease, kidney disease, and cancer also may not have the physical stamina or ability to wait in line, be in public areas with others who compromise their immune systems, or may need opportunities to take medication. - Organizations that represent health professionals, individuals with atypical or demanding schedules, and individuals who are hourly employees believe this law will affect their members' ability to vote in person. - Organizations that represent people with disabilities believe this law will impact safe and accessible voting options, including limits on mobile voting and drop boxes. - Organizations dedicated to democratic principles and participation in government believe this law will result in unnecessary barriers to vote and concerned that bona fide votes might be cast away because of political pressure, which is against what their organizations stand for.

-- Organizations dedicated to participation in government believe this law will result in unnecessary barriers to vote. - Organizations that represent scientists believe this law is not based on actual data reflecting the security of elections.
+- Organizations that represent scientists believe the legislation is not based on actual data reflecting the security of elections. - [other examples from trade/member organizations signing letter]